nrodrigo/gettingCleaningData/README.md

 * final.txt
 * final_aggregate.txt

 In order to run this project successfully, you will need to make the root of this project your working directory.
+Then simply run run_analytics().